US stocks fall on fears of contagion from China real estate

-Stocks slumped in morning trading on Wall Street Monday in a broad sell-off that extends an already weak streak for major indexes.
+Stocks slumped on Wall Street Monday in a broad sell-off that extends an already weak streak for major indexes.

 Worries about debt-engorged Chinese property developers — and the damage they could do to investors worldwide if they default — are rippling across markets.